-Pastry rings used are perforated tart ring - 4.25''/10.7cm diameter.
-(Look it up on Shop).
+Pastry rings used for this recipe are the perforated tart ring - 4.25''/10.7cm diameter.
+(Look up my Shop Page).
 In a food processor, cream butter and salt – add sugar and almond meal; blend to smooth.
 Add the egg and vanilla and blend well.
 Add flour and process until combined.
 Wrap up the pastry and chill a couple of hours or until firm.
 Work the chilled pastry over a floured work surface until it turns supple but still cool.
 Cut out strip of dough slightly higher than the pastry ring and its diameter 1”x14”/2.5x35.5cm.
 Chill pastry for about 30 min.
 Carefully, apply each pastry strip against the sides of each greased ring.
 Trim off any excess from the bottom of the ring first and chill for 30 min.
 Trim off excess pastry from the top and freeze before baking.
 Save leftover pastry for later use – it can be stored in the freezer for weeks.

 Bake pastry rings at 350ºF/180ºC for 12 minutes.
 Then carefully, flip pastry and put back in the oven for 6 min more.
 Take extra care regarding the baked pastry rings; it could break easily.